Houston Personal Injury Lawyer

 • I-69/U.S. 59 Northeast (Eastex Freeway)

-However, motor vehicle accidents can be just as common on rural country roads as they are on major highways and byways, depending on the actions and inactions of other drivers.
-Drivers can behave carelessly and negligently by engaging in distracted driving (especially calling or texting while driving), speeding, and violating other traffic laws and rules of the road outlined by the Texas Department of Public Safety (DPS)
+However, motor vehicle accidents can be just as common on rural country roads as they are on major highways and byways, depending on the actions or inactions of other drivers.
+Drivers can behave carelessly and negligently by engaging in distracted driving (especially calling or texting while driving), speeding, and violating other traffic laws and rules of the road required by the Texas Department of Public Safety (DPS)

-Motor vehicle collisions also occur when drivers operate their motor vehicles while under the influence of drugs or alcohol.
+Auto collisions also occur when drivers operate their motor vehicles while under the influence of drugs or alcohol.
 Traffic accidents can lead to serious injuries and damages, depending upon how and where the accident occurs, the force of the collision, and how the accident victim's body moves in the vehicle at the time of impact.

 Houston Area Motorcycle and Bicycle Accidents